abrifuh6/aws-notes/EC2-Fundamentals/ec2-readme.md

 - Lock the policy from future edits(can't be changed or deleted)
 - Helpful for compliance and data retention.

-## AWS CloudFront And AWS Global Accelerator.
+## AWS CloudFront And AWS Global Accelerator

 ### What is AWS Cloudfront?